aws-samples/aws-lambda-for-selenium-ui-testing/README.md

 # Selenium UI testing with AWS Lambda

 This project contains source code and supporting files for a serverless application that runs Selenium Webdriver within an AWS Lambda function fronted by an API.
 This API can be triggered 100s of time by a API load testing utility like https://www.artillery.io/, effectively allowing Selenium UI testing at scale.
 You can deploy the solution with the SAM CLI.
-It includes the following files and folders.
+This repository includes the following files and folders:

-- selenium - Code for the application's Lambda function and Project Dockerfile.
+- `selenium` folder - Code for the application's Lambda function and Project Dockerfile.
-- events - Invocation events that you can use to invoke the function.
+- `events` folder - Invocation events that you can use to invoke the function.
-- template.yaml - A template that defines the application's AWS resources.
+- template.yaml - A template file that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.